Generic Name: rifapentine

-Clostridium difficile-associated diarrhea (CDAD) has been reported with use of nearly all antibacterial agents, including the rifamycins, and may range in severity from mild diarrhea to fatal colitis.
-Treatment with antibacterial agents alters the normal flora of the colon leading to overgrowth of C. difficile.
+Clostridium difficile-associated diarrhea (CDAD) has been reported with the use of nearly all systemic antibacterial agents, including Priftin, with severity ranging from mild diarrhea to fatal colitis.
+Treatment with antibacterial agents can alter the normal flora of the colon and may permit overgrowth of C. difficile.

 The following serious and otherwise important adverse drug reactions are discussed in greater detail in other sections of labeling:

 - Hepatotoxicity [see Warnings and Precautions (5.1)]

 - Hypersensitivity [see Contraindications (4.1) and Warnings and Precautions (5.2)]

 - Discoloration of Body Fluids [see Warnings and Precautions (5.5)]